 }

-Controls the visual appearance of the choice (e.g., radio-style toggles, larger buttons).
-Examples include toggles and multi-button.
+design controls the visual appearance of the choice (e.g., radio-style toggles, larger buttons).

-This is critical.
-It tells the Tag where to physically add the Home/Pickup choice elements onto your checkout page.
+injection tells the Tag where to physically insert the Home/Pickup choice elements into your checkout page DOM:

 config: {